Accenture/openathon-2018-spring-boot-cloud/readme.md

     git add .
     git commit -m "initial configuration"

-Publish it to any remote repository online (replace the actual URL with your own repository):
+Publish it to any remote repository online (replace the actual URL with your own online repository):

-    git remote add origin https://github.com/deors/deors-demos-microservices-configstore.git
+    git remote add origin https://github.com/my-org/my-repo.git
     git push origin master

 It is also possible to use the local repository, without pushing it to a remote repository.
 A local repository is enough to test services locally (Iteration 1), but a remote repository will be needed later, as services are distributed across multiple nodes and hence the local repository might not be accessible to every service instance.